Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings

-Maximum likelihood training chooses parameters which maximizes the log-likelihood.
-During decoding phase we search for the label sequence $y^{*}$ with the highest conditional probability:
+Maximum likelihood training chooses parameters which maximize the log-likelihood.
+During the decoding phase we searched for the label sequence $y^{*}$ with the highest conditional probability:

 Figure \ref{fig:bilstm-crf} presents exemplary BiLSTM data extended with the CRF layer.
 The most interesting part is a~table of BiLSTM predictions that are the input for CRF.
 We highlighted in light green the highest values (potential predictions).
 However, some of these predictions are not valid.
 The CRF layer can use information about previous predictions and choose a~correct tag for words.
 Thus, we can predict \textit{I-aspect} rather than \textit{O} for the third word and replace the incorrect \textit{I-aspect} tag for the fifth word with no tag.
 How can we do that?
-In our case, CRF can learn restrictions or patterns related to the IOB-scheme (short for inside, outside, beginning, see more about IOB in Section \ref{sec:iob}) and tag co-occurrence:
+In our case, CRF can learn restrictions or patterns related to the IOB-scheme and tag co-occurrence:

 \begin{itemize} \item The model predicts \textit{I-aspect} tags for words that usually look like non-aspect words, such as the second and third word in Figure \ref{fig:bilstm-crf}. \item A tag sequence cannot start with \textit{I-aspect} tag.
 It must begin with either \textit{B-aspect} or no tag - \textit{O}. \end{itemize}